alexZ82/Stroop/README.md

 # Stroop
-A simple implementation of the Stroop task
+A simple implementation of the Stroop task -- just for fun...